How to Calculate Reverse Percentage in Google Sheets

 Published on

-This tutorial answers how to calculate reverse percentages in Google Sheets.
+This tutorial answers how to calculate reverse percentage in Google Sheets.

-Below, you will get three formulas to calculate the reverse percentage in Google Sheets, and do you know why there are three formulas?
+Below, you’ll find three formulas to calculate the reverse percentage in Google Sheets.
+Wondering why there are three?

-It’s because the formulas vary depending on your requirement though all of their purposes is to work backward to find the original number.
+It’s because the formulas vary depending on your requirement, though their purpose is the same: to work backward to find the original number.

-For example, the price of an item is $100.00, and the vendor was offering a 15% discount on it last month.
-Now there is no discount instead the price is increased by 15%.
+Suppose the price of an item is $100.00.
+Last month, the vendor was offering a 15% discount on it.
+Now, instead of a discount, the price has increased by 15%.

 Formulas to Calculate Reverse Percentage in Google Sheets

-Since you remember the discounted amount (final price) and the % of the original price, you can use the below reverse percentage formula to get the original price in Google Sheets.
+Since you know the discounted amount (final number) and the percentage it represented of the original price, you can use the following reverse percentage formula in Google Sheets:

 =195/15%